Louise Nicholas 'hit the roof' when Wally Haumaha appointed as deputy police commissioner

 "My people who knew Bob were shocked by these allegations of rape, as this was not the Bob they knew."

-Haumaha also spoke highly of Clint Rickards and Brad Shipton, who was an "awesome cop and good friend" whom other police officers were jealous of.
+Haumaha also spoke highly of Rickards and Shipton, who was an "awesome cop and good friend" whom other police officers were jealous of.

-Shipton never mentioned anything about group sex, Louise Nicholas or a baton, Haumaha told Price.
+Shipton never mentioned anything about group sex, Nicholas or a baton, Haumaha told Price.

 "I feel that people got the wrong impression of Brad.
 He was a big softie at heart."